 The locals are of course annoyed by these annual transport strikes, but just accept them as part of life… they do that Gaelic shrug, and just get on with it.
 Now you can too: here is a page of strike strategies and work-arounds for dealing with the bus and train strikes in Nice.

-By the way, these current transport strikes are due to a tiny reform to the French labor law that hardly affects anything: it makes businesses more likely to hire new workers by making it slightly less impossible to lay off unproductive workers with jobs-for-life if the business is losing money.
-Even though this tiny law is sure to pass in June, it is guaranteed that the unions will strike to the max all the way through the EURO16 Football/Soccer Championships, just to make their point by inconveniencing as many innocent people as possible.
-Merci!
+This month’s transport strikes are due to a set of reforms to the French labor law that hardly affects anything: it makes businesses more likely to hire new workers by making it slightly less impossible to lay off unproductive workers with jobs-for-life if the business is losing money.
+Even though these tiny changes have already become law, the unions want to express their displeasure by inconveniencing as many innocent travelers as possible.
+Sympa!

 Photo Credit: Striking Students by Papillus. licensed under GNU Free Documentation License